vicsejas/fastapi-with-tailwindcss/README.md

 A YouTube tutorial I've made can be found [here](https://youtu.be/yrEKYkIK-Fw).

-Feel free to contact me on twitter if you have any questions.
+Feel free to contact me on [x(twitter)](https://twitter.com/vicsejas). if you have any questions.

-The steps I followed are the following
+The steps I followed are the following.

 ## Instructions

-### 1.- Setup your FastAPI
+### 1.- Setup your FastAPI project

 You need to install